This article is part of a larger series on How to Do Payroll.

 Oregon follows the Family and Medical Leave Act (FMLA).
 The Oregon Family Leave Act (OFLA) protects workers who need to take leave for a covered reason.
 The leave under the OFLA does not have to be paid, though it can be.
-Paid family leave is scheduled to be provided in Oregon in January 2023, though that date may get pushed to later in the year.

 - Parental leave

 - Serious health condition of the employee or family member

 - Sick child leave

 Oregon does not require employers to provide employees with paid vacation leave.
 Employers may create a policy if they wish.

 The state does, however, require that employers with 10 or more employees—or six or more in Portland—provide paid sick leave.
 Employers with fewer than 10 employees must provide sick leave, but it can be unpaid.
 Employers must provide employees with at least one hour of paid sick leave for every 30 hours worked.
 Employers may also cap sick leave at 40 hours per year.

 Oregon has no requirement for employee voting leave.

 Oregon requires any employer with 25 or more employees to give paid bereavement leave, per the OFLA.
 Employers with fewer than 25 employees are not required to provide any bereavement leave, paid or unpaid.

 Oregon Child Labor Laws